Barbados at the 2008 Summer Olympics: Swimming

 Andrei Cross participated for Barbados as a swimmer while the nation participated in the Beijing Olympics.
 Born on Barbados, Cross was affiliated with TeamBath, the sports organization of England's University of Bath.
 He was 24 years old when he participated at the Beijing Olympics in the men's 100 meters breaststroke event.
-He had not previously competed at any Olympic games.
+He had not previously competed at any Olympic Games.
 During the course of the August 9 preliminary round, Cross was placed in the third heat against seven other athletes.
 He finished the race in 1:04.57, ending up in seventh place; he defeated Uzbekistan's Ivan Demyanenko (1:05.14), but fell behind Argentina's Sergio Andres Ferreyra (1:03.65).
 The heat was led by Puerto Rican swimmer Daniel Velez (1:01.80) and India's Sandeep Sejwal (1:02.19).
 65 athletes participated in the preliminary round, and 63 finished their races.
 Cross ranked 55th.
 He did not advance to later rounds.

 Martyn Forde also swam on Barbados' behalf at the Beijing Olympics.
 Born in Canada in 1985, Forde was 23 years old when he made his appearance at the Beijing Olympics.
-He participated in the men's 50 meters freestyle, which marked the first time he ever participated in an Olympic games.
+He participated in the men's 50 meters freestyle, which marked the first time he ever participated in an Olympic Games.
 The preliminary round of his event took place on August 14.
 Forde was placed in the seventh heat against seven other athletes.
 Finishing the race in 23.08 seconds, the Barbadian swimmer placed sixth ahead of Josh Laban of the United States Virgin Islands (23.28 seconds) but behind Kazakhstan's Stanislav Kuzmin (22.91 seconds).
 The heat was led by Chile's Oliver Elliot (22.75 seconds) and Romania's Norbert Trandafir (22.80 seconds).
 97 athletes participated in the preliminary round of the event, with Forde ranking 51st.
 He did not advance to later rounds.

 Terrence Haynes represented Barbados in the men's 100 meters freestyle while at the Beijing Olympics.
 He was born in Canada in 1984, and first participated on Barbados' behalf as a 19-year-old in the Athens Olympics of 2004.
 During the 2004 Olympics, Haynes raced in the men's 50 meters freestyle and ranked 56th in the preliminary round.
 He returned to the Olympics as a 23-year-old.
 During the preliminary round of the men's 100 meters freestyle, which took place on August 12, Haynes competed in the third heat against six other athletes.
 He finished the race in 50.50 seconds, placing third.
-Alexandr Sklyar of Kazakhstan placed behind him (51.24 seconds), while Latvia's Romans Miloslavskis placed ahead (50.40 seconds).
+Alexandr Sklyar of Kazakhstan placed behind him (51.24 seconds), while Latvia's Romāns Miloslavskis placed ahead (50.40 seconds).
 India's Virdhawal Khade led the heat (50.07 seconds).
 Of the 64 athletes who finished the preliminary round races, Haynes ranked 47th.
 He did not advance to later rounds.